parse-community/docs/_includes/ios/local-datastore.md

 # Local Datastore

 The Parse iOS/OS X SDK provides a local datastore which can be used to store and retrieve `PFObject`s, even when the network is unavailable.
-To enable this functionality, add `libsqlite3.dylib` and call `[Parse enableLocalDatastore]` before your call to `setApplicationId:clientKey:`.
+To enable this functionality, add `libsqlite3.dylib` and add `isLocalDatastoreEnabled = true` to the `ParseClientConfiguration` block used in `Parse.initialize()`.

 <div class="language-toggle" markdown="1">
 ```objective_c